Between Jollity and Hope

 evening rate 7 pm to 5 am 7.00 Euros

 Please also use parking possibilities in the Sony Center (entrances Ben-Gurion- and Bellevuestraße) as well as Potsdamer Platz Arkaden (entrance to underground parking on Reichpietschufer) and in the car park on Schöneberger Ufer.
 All these are public parking areas belonging to the City of Berlin, on behalf of which they are administrated by APCOA Autoparking GmbH.

 The public parking areas on Herbert-von-Karajan-Straße (on the western side of the Philharmonie) provide a limited number of identified parking spaces for the disabled.
 Unfortunately, it is generally not possible to reserve parking spaces.

-On your ticket you will find detailed information about the block, the staggered admission time and the colour of the path that will lead you to your block.
+On your ticket you will find detailed information about the entrance, block and seat, and the colour of the path that will lead you to your block.
 Admission is via various entrances.
 The walkways and hall entrances throughout the building are coloured - see admission plan:

 Seats on the right side of the hall: Enter via the box office foyer

 - Path to Block A / B on the right via stairs, box office foyer - green